verbb/formie/docs/fields/agree.md

 When querying or saving submissions through GraphQL, the field handle is used as the field name.
 Query the form’s `formFields` and include `inputTypeName` if you need to confirm the generated input type for a specific form.

-## Theme config
+## Theme Config

 The Agree field can be targeted with the `agree` theme config key.

-See [Agree Field theme config](/theming/theme-config#agree-field) for the full list of field-specific theme tags.
+See [Agree Field theme config](/reference/theme-tag-reference#agree-field) for the full list of field-specific theme tags.

 ```twig
 {{ craft.formie.renderForm('contactForm', {